sshi100/urllookup/README.md

 ## **Blacklist update**
+Provide two RESTful APIs `/urlupdate/` and `/urlupdate_batch/` for blacklist update.

+The `job` service is configured to send `/urlupdate_batch/1/archiving` request to `updater` service every 5 minutes.

+Note: it is confirmed that it takes around 0.6 seconds to get 1000 URL items into data store (redis).

+If you are interested in manual access, you can:
-To add a single URL to blacklist:
+- To add a single URL to blacklist:
-  - ```curl -X POST localhost:8002/urlupdate/1/default/google.bad/item1.html```
+  - ```curl -X POST localhost/urlupdate/1/default/google.bad/item1.html```

-To do a batch URL update on default blacklist (data/blacklist/default.txt):
+- To do a batch URL update on default blacklist (data/blacklist/default.txt):
   - ```curl -X POST localhost/urlupdate_batch/1/default```

-To do a batch URL with a customized blacklist, create a new blacklist file as `mylist.txt` and put it into folder `data/blacklist`, and run:
+- To do a batch URL with a customized blacklist, create a new blacklist file as `mylist.txt` and put it into folder `data/blacklist`, and run:
   - ```curl -X POST localhost/urlupdate_batch/1/mylist```

 ## **TODO**